mattmc3/zshrc1/README.md

 ### Use a diferent plugin manager

-Zebrafish gives you simplified, and highly performanct plugin management, but if you want to use something else, simply disable the 'plugins' feature.
+Zebrafish gives you simplified, and highly performant plugin management, but if you want to use something else, simply disable the 'plugins' feature.

 ```zsh